The Small Voice: Plot

 The next day the Sunday newspaper arrives and reveals that the escaped convicts have killed a policeman.

 The well-educated children start correcting the convicts on their grammar.
 Mrs Potter distracts the convicts while Mrs Byrne escapes from an upper window.
 She is caught by Boke, the gang leader, while trying to make a call from a telephone box.
 He later explains to Mr Byrne that he was born in Liverpool but raised in Chicago, and he was in prison for killing an officer in his regiment.

 The boy appears to have meningitis.
-Boke cannot stand the screaming and goes to shoot him.
-Mr Byrne finds an unattended gun and goes to shoot Boke, but he leaves the safety catch on.
-Boke points out his error, allowing Mr Byrne to kill him.
+Boke cannot stand the screaming, and Mr Byrne says this is because of the 'small clear voice of conscience'.
+Boke is furious and says he is going to put an end to the screaming and that the boy, previously said by the Byrnes to have only a one in five chance of survival, now has no chance.
+He goes upstairs to shoot the child, but when he looks out of the window he sees police cars approaching, which the others do not see.
+Mr Byrne finds an unattended gun and goes to stop Boke harming the child.
+He orders Boke to drop his gun or he will shoot, but Boke points out that the safety catch is still on.
+Mr Byrne briefly looks at the gun to take the safety catch off, and when he looks back, Boke turns his gun towards the child, and Mr Byrne shoots.
+Later, he realises that Boke deliberately forced him into shooting him; the safety catch on his gun was still on.